Angeloffy/BlizzardWarcraftAPI/docs/completed.md

 - Character Hunter Pets
   - Character Equipment Summary: If the character is a hunter, returns a summary of the character's hunter pets.
 Otherwise, returns an HTTP 404 Not Found error.

+- Character Media API
+  - Character Media Summary: Returns a summary of the media assets available for a character (such as an avatar render).